 Most of the display devices commercially available nowadays are not able to display HDR content.
-This is because current display technology has a low contrast ratio around 1,000: 1 and can process only 8/10-bit images for each colour channel.
+This is because current display technology has a low contrast ratio around 1,000:1 and can process only 8/10-bit images for each colour channel.
 In the last two decades researchers spent significant efforts to compress the range of HDR images and videos in order to display them on LDR displays.
 Tone mapping is the operation that reduces the dynamic range of the input content to fit the dynamic range of the display technology.
-One of the important requirements is that this reduction of the range must preserve some properties of the original content, such as local and global contrast, opponent brightness, etc. Tone mapping is performed using an operator, f, which is referred to as a Tone Mapping Operator (TMO).
+One of the important requirement is that this reduction of the range must preserve some properties of the original content such as local and global contrast, opponent brightness, etc. Tone mapping is performed using an operator, f, which is referred to as a Tone Mapping Operator (TMO).
 TMOs can be classified in different groups based on the underlying image processing techniques.
+The main groups of the taxonomy are: Global Operators (the same mapping, f, is applied to all pixels), Local Operators (the mapping, f of a pixel depends on its neighbour pixels), Segmentation Operators (the image is segmented in broad regions, and a different mapping is applied to each region), Frequency/Gradient Operators (low and high frequencies of the images are separated, while an operator is applied to the low frequencies, high frequencies are usually retained to preserve fine details), Perceptual Operators (f models some aspects of the HVS), Empirical Operators (f tries to create pleasant images inspired by other fields such as photography), and Temporal Operators (suitable for tone mapping HDR videos).
+For an in depth review on tone mapping see Reinhard et al. [RWPD05].

-For an in depth review on tone mapping see Reinhard et al. [RWPD05, DCWP02].
-Only in the last few years, researches have been working on display technologies for a native visualization of HDR images and videos without using TMOs.
-The two main devices are the HDR viewer [LWC03] and the HDR Monitor [SHS04].
-Internally, both of these devices divide an HDR image into a detail layer with colours and a luminance layer that backmodulates the first one.
+Only in the last few years, researches have been working on display technologies for a native visualisation of HDR images and videos without using TMOs.
+The two main devices are the HDR viewer [SHS04] and the HDR Monitor [SHS04].
+Internally, both of these devices divide an HDR image into a detail layer with colours and a luminance layer that back-modulates the first one.